docelic/fluence/README.md

 ## Usage

-    wikicr --help
-      -b HOST, --bind HOST             Host to bind (defaults to 0.0.0.0) -p PORT, --port PORT             Port to listen for connections (defaults to 3000) -s, --ssl                        Enables SSL
-      --ssl-key-file FILE              SSL key file
-      --ssl-cert-file FILE             SSL certificate file
-      -h, --help                       Shows this help
+    ./wikicr

-A repository (data/) is created and contains the wiki pages.
+A repository (data/pages) is created and contains the wiki pages.
-Each time a file is changed, the repository is commited.
+Each time a file is changed, the repository data/ is commited.

 ### Configuration

 #### Environment variables

 - `WIKI_DATA`: (default "data/") set the directory where the data will be stored.
 It will be removed in the future for a configuation manager
-- `WIKI_SECRET`: random value that init the sessions (`crystal eval 'require "secure_random"; puts SecureRandom.hex(64)'`)

 ## Development

-### Other

-  * [ ] clean up the requirements (`require "./xxx"`)

 ### Operations